-The theoretical link between each of the self-efficacy factors and quality teaching and learning practices has long been established (see Table below), and on the whole, schools are working incredibly hard on implementing wellbeing strategies and programs to maximise the self-efficacy of their students.
-However, as the quote from the Principal at the start of this article indicates, there are still some gaps in the process and opportunities to improve.
+Whilst all schools are working incredibly hard on implementing wellbeing strategies and programs to maximise the self-efficacy of their students, the quote from the Principal at the start of this article suggests there are still some gaps in the process and opportunities to improve.
 In this article we want to review the biggest challenges we have encountered thus far and then share a new way to maximise student self-efficacy.